Bakterija/Volum/README.md

 Switch between moving all audio sources to the default audio device or just volume control with "E"

-Use "F1" and "F2" hotkeys to switch between adjusting global and program volume
+Use "F1" and "F2" hotkeys to switch between tabs